 Internet of things devices could benefit from 5G wireless power technology, given their low power requirements that are within the range of what has been achieved using 5G power capture.

-5G-Advanced (also known as 5.5G) is a name for 3GPP release 18, which as of 2021 is under conceptual development.
-5G-Advanced is expected to appear in commercial products in mid-2024.[115]
+5G-Advanced (also known as 5.5G) is a name for 3GPP release 18, which is expected to appear in commercial products in mid-2024.[needs update]

 A report published by the European Commission and European Agency for Cybersecurity details the security issues surrounding 5G.
-The report warns against using a single supplier for a carrier's 5G infrastructure, especially those based outside the European Union.
-(Nokia and Ericsson are the only European manufacturers of 5G equipment.)[116]
+The report warns against using a single supplier for a carrier's 5G infrastructure, especially those based outside the European Union; Nokia and Ericsson are the only European manufacturers of 5G equipment.[117]

 On October 18, 2018, a team of researchers from ETH Zurich, the University of Lorraine and the University of Dundee released a paper entitled, "A Formal Analysis of 5G Authentication".[118][119]
 It alerted that 5G technology could open ground for a new era of security threats.
 The paper described the technology as "immature and insufficiently tested," and one that "enables the movement and access of vastly higher quantities of data, and thus broadens attack surfaces".
 Simultaneously, network security companies such as Fortinet,[120] Arbor Networks,[121] A10 Networks,[122] and Voxility[123] advised on personalized and mixed security deployments against massive DDoS attacks foreseen after 5G deployment.